zitadel/zitadel/docs/docs/manuals/admin-policies.md

 ### Multifactors / Second Factors

 In the multifactors section you can configure what kind of multifactors should be allowed.
+For passwordless to work, it's required to enable U2F (Universial Second Factor) with PIN.
+There is no other option at the moment.
 Multifactors:
 - U2F (Universal Second Factor) with PIN